-H. Sujin Kim is a partner in our Estate Planning & Administration Group and our Charitable Organizations Group.
+H. Sujin Kim is a partner in our Estate Planning & Administration Group and Chair of our Charitable Organizations Group.

 Harvard University (BA, magna cum laude, 1993)